glouppe/info8006-introduction-to-ai/lecture2.md

 ---

-- Together, the initial state, the actions and the transition model define the *state space* of the problem, i.e. the set of all states reachable from the initial state by any sequence of action.
+- Together, the initial state, the actions and the transition model define the **state space** of the problem, i.e. the set of all states reachable from the initial state by any sequence of action.
-    - The state space forms a directed graph in which the nodes are states and links between nodes are actions.
+    - The state space forms a directed graph:
+        - nodes = states
+        - links = actions
-    - A path is a sequence of states connected by actions.
+    - A *path* is a sequence of states connected by actions.

 .center[![](figures/lec2/pacman-space.png)]